 The charge is payable for each journey and does not cover a period of time.

-Can I use cash?
+Can I use cash to pay?

 No - cash cannot be used at the time of crossing - there are no longer any toll booths.
 However, cash can be used at one of the PayPoints that are located in the local area.
 The nearest is just 300 yards away.